 Preparing for Divorce: A Comprehensive Guide to Navigating the Financial and Emotional Challenges7/10/2024 Divorce is a life-altering event that necessitates meticulous planning and preparation.
 The following guide is designed to help you navigate the financial, emotional, and practical aspects of divorce, ensuring you emerge from the process as strong and stable as possible.
 1. Financial Preparation: A Reality Check

 I advise my client based on the facts and the law, with a discussion of the cost benefit analysis.
-Call today to schedule a consultation with my office. © Law Offices of Kristine Fowler Cirby.
+Call today to schedule a consultation with my office. © Law Office of Kristine Fowler Cirby.
 Any information you obtain from this article is not legal advice.
 Legal counsel should be sought for the answers to specific legal questions.
 This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code.
+If you are considering filing for divorce in California, here are some important steps to take before starting the legal process:

 1. Consult with a divorce attorney: A divorce can involve complex legal, financial, and emotional issues that require professional guidance.
 A divorce attorney can help you understand your rights, obligations, and options under California law, as well as provide you with practical advice on how to protect your interests and achieve your goals.
 2. Gather financial documents: A divorce will require you to disclose your income, expenses, assets, and debts to your spouse and the court.
 To prepare for this, you should gather as much financial information as possible, including tax returns, bank statements, credit reports, retirement accounts, and property titles.
 3. Consider your living arrangements: Depending on your situation, you may need to make temporary or permanent living arrangements before, during, and after the divorce.
 This may involve finding a new home, sharing custody of children, or negotiating a separation agreement with your spouse.
 4. Plan for your children's well-being: If you have children, your divorce will affect their lives in many ways.
 You should consider their needs and preferences, as well as the legal standards for child custody, visitation, and support in California.
 You may also want to explore mediation or collaborative divorce options to minimize the impact of the divorce on your children.
 5. Protect your privacy and security: A divorce can be a sensitive and stressful time, and you may want to take steps to protect your privacy and security.
 This may involve changing passwords, securing your social media accounts, and keeping confidential documents in a safe place.
 Of course, every divorce is unique, and you may have additional or different concerns depending on your circumstances.
 However, by taking these steps and working with an experienced divorce attorney, you can better prepare yourself for the divorce process and increase your chances of a positive outcome.
 I advise my client based on the facts and the law, with a discussion of the cost benefit analysis.
-Call today to schedule a consultation with my office. © Law Offices of Kristine Fowler Cirby Any information you obtain from this article is not legal advice.
+Call today to schedule a consultation with my office. © Law Office of Kristine Fowler Cirby Any information you obtain from this article is not legal advice.
 Legal counsel should be sought for the answers to specific legal questions.
 This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code.
 If you're going through a divorce or legal separation in California and have children, one of the most important issues to consider is child custody.
 In California, child custody is determined based on what is in the best interests of the child.

 There are two types of child custody in California: legal custody and physical custody.
 Legal custody refers to the right to make important decisions about a child's upbringing, such as education, healthcare, and religion.
 Physical custody refers to where the child will live and who will be responsible for their day-to-day care.
 California courts prefer to award joint custody whenever possible, meaning both parents share in the decision-making and physical custody of the child.
 However, if one parent is deemed unfit or unable to care for the child, the other parent may be awarded sole custody.
 When making a decision about child custody, California courts consider a variety of factors, including the child's age, health, and welfare, the relationship between the child and each parent, and each parent's ability to provide for the child's physical and emotional needs.
 If you're going through a divorce or legal separation in California and have questions about child custody, it's important to consult with an experienced family law attorney who can provide guidance and help protect your rights as a parent.
 I advise my client based on the facts and the law, with a discussion of the cost benefit analysis.
 Call today to schedule a consultation with my office. © Law Offices of Kristine Fowler Cirby Any information you obtain from this article is not legal advice.
 Legal counsel should be sought for the answers to specific legal questions.
 This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code.
 If you're going through a divorce or legal separation in California and are concerned about the safety of your child during visits with the other parent, supervised visitation may be an option.

 Supervised visitation is when a court-ordered supervisor is present during visits between a child and their non-custodial parent.
 The supervisor can be a professional, such as a social worker, or a nonprofessional, such as a trusted family member or friend.
 The goal of supervised visitation is to ensure the safety and well-being of the child during visits.
 The court does not order supervised visitation lightly.
 There needs to be a compelling reason to do so.
 California courts may order supervised visitation if there are concerns about the non-custodial parent's ability to provide a safe environment for the child, such as a history of abuse or neglect.
 Supervised visitation may also be ordered if there is a risk of parental abduction, substance abuse, or mental health issues that may affect the non-custodial parent's ability to care for the child.
 If you're concerned about the safety of your child during visits with the other parent, it's important to discuss your concerns with an experienced family law attorney.
 They can help you understand your options and guide you through the process of seeking supervised visitation.
 Remember, the safety and well-being of your child should always come first, and supervised visitation may be a helpful tool to ensure your child's safety during visits with the other parent.
 My experience and knowledge can help you through the divorce case process.
 I advise my client based on the facts and the law, with a discussion of the cost benefit analysis.
 Call today to schedule a consultation with my office. © Law Offices of Kristine Fowler Cirby Any information you obtain from this article is not legal advice.
 Legal counsel should be sought for the answers to specific legal questions.
-This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code.
-Coercive control is a type of domestic violence that can impact a divorce proceeding and/or can be grounds for a domestic violence restraining order.
-Coercive control refers to a pattern of behavior in which one person exerts power and control over another person in a relationship through various manipulative tactics.
-It is important to recognize the signs of coercive control to protect yourself or someone you know from an unhealthy and potentially dangerous situation.
-Recognizing coercive control in a relationship can be challenging, as it often involves subtle manipulation tactics that gradually erode a person's autonomy and independence.
-However, there are some common signs that can help you identify coercive control.
-Here are some indicators of coercive control:
+This communication is an advertisement as defined by The Rules of Professional Conduct and California Business and Professions Code. |